kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 enabled = true
 ; With this enabled you will receive the same exploration progression as other players on the ; server.
-; This will also enable the option for the server to sync everyones exploration progression on ; connecting to the server. shareMapProgression = true
+; This will also enable the option for the server to sync everyone's exploration progression on ; connecting to the server. shareMapProgression = true
 ; The radius of the map that you explore when moving.